-- 4.1.1 The proposed development site covers an area of 0.2528 hectares. - 4.1.2 The proposed development will involve the demolition of the existing office blocks and the construction of 31 apartments and 8 town houses, with an underground car park to provide space for up to 45 vehicles and cycle parking for 65 cycles (2 per house and 49 in three separate secure enclosures for the occupants of the apartments).
-The development will also include 131 sq.m of non-food retail space (Land Use Class A1) and 102 sq.m of space for use either as A1 non-food retail, A3 café, B1 (office) and D1 (Non-residential) clinic or crèche or education and training centre
+- 4.1.1 The proposed development site covers an area of 0.253 hectares. - 4.1.2 The proposed development will involve the demolition of the existing office blocks and the construction of 35 apartments and 6 town houses, with an underground car park to provide space for up to 48 vehicles.
+This will provide 1.5 spaces per townhouse and 39 spaces for the apartments (including 4 spaces for disabled drivers). - 4.1.3 Within the development there will secure parking spaces for 71 cycles.
+Space for 12 cycles is provided for the town houses (2 spaces per house) at ground level within a secure enclosure and 51 cycle spaces are provided within the basement for residents of the apartments.
+A further 4 cycle parking spaces will be provided in the basement for staff employed in the commercial units and 4 cycle parking spaces (2 x Sheffield stands) will be provided at ground floor in the courtyard for visitors/ short term parking. - 4.1.4 The development will also include two commercial units at ground floor level.
+Unit 1 will consist of 122 sq.m of non-food retail space (Land Use Class A1) and Unit 2 will consist of 108 sq.m of space for use either as A1 non-food retail, A3 café, B1 (office) and D1 (non-residential) clinic or crèche or education and training centre.
+A further 8 sq.m of refuse storage will provided on the ground floor for these units giving a total area of 238 sq.m.